bijoabraham/NoSQL/README.md

     crypto-js : SHA256 , hashing and salting for token
     hashing is a one way algorithm
     generate jwt token to each user created and send back as response header

+5. Hash password and store in db bcryptjs mongoose middleware - run fxn before or after an event